cloud4rpi/cloud4rpi-omega2-python/README.md

     ```sh
     python led.py
     ```
-8. Notice that the [device](https://cloud4rpi.io/devices) went online and starts sending data.
+8. Notice that the [device](https://cloud4rpi.io/devices) went online and started sending data.
 9. Go to the [Control Panels](https://cloud4rpi.io/control-panels/) page and add a new control panel.
 10. Add a new **Switch** widget and bind it to the `Omega LED` variable.

-You can use this control panel to swich the state of the [onboard LED](https://docs.onion.io/omega2-docs/the-omega-led.html).
+You can use this control panel to switch the [onboard LED](https://docs.onion.io/omega2-docs/the-omega-led.html)'s state.

 ![](https://github.com/cloud4rpi/docs/raw/master/example-img/omega_led.png)